Pro-Wrestler turned Used Car

 calculated risks, and apply dedicated passion”.
 As a

-to have his project chosen for review and picked up
+to have his project chosen for review and now sold

-by a major television studio (Fox TV Studios) after
+to a major television company, Fox TV Studios after

-read his project that was archived in The TV Writers
+read his pitch that was archived in The TV Writers

 Vault.
-The executive is now President of a global
+Martin is now President of a Avalon USA, a global

 production shingle and has since purchased the